 Therapy values the expression of emotion.
 What is also significant is whether the level of expressed emotion teaches the therapist the relative importance of each issue (mild importance, moderate importance and intensely important).
 Using anger as an example: One client may feel angry and explode often, but each outburst displays the same level of emotional pain.
 This person gets a lot of relief, but that is all, not to mention it confuses the therapist!
 Another client may occasionally get angry, but they do mention anger whenever they feel it and they show whether the anger is high, moderate or minor.
 This person gets more help at solving and coping with problems because the feeling is clearly expressed and the therapist understands the issue.
 The next task is to explore and assist with managing or coping with the discomfort.
 Having an understanding of feelings and how people communicate that knowledge is critical in achieving success in therapy.

-In conclusion, people can achieve success in counseling as this process can help overcome life’s challenges, regain a sense of control (feel empowered), regain happiness in life, and experience a more flexible wider range of emotional maturity.
+In conclusion, people can achieve success in counseling to help overcome life’s challenges, regain a sense of control (feel empowered), regain happiness in life, and experience a more flexible wider range of emotional maturity.
 The practice of therapy is defined and achieving success is accomplished by exploring behaviors, emotions, life’s problems and the therapy process then builds on existing strengths.
 Health Psychology for Everyday Life, the book.